ammarhakim/gkyl/doc/DataStruct.md

   ranks' skin cells.

 `field:write(outNm, tmStamp)`
-: Write data in field to file `outNm`.
+: Write data in field to ADIO BP file `outNm`.
 The parameter `tmStamp` is simulation time at which data is written.

 To illustrate the use of the `indexer()` and `get()` methods to access elements in the grid, consider the following code: